ajeetraina/dhi-sample-demos/istio-install-cni/guides/guides.md

 configure your application to listen on port 1025 or higher inside the container, even if you map it to a lower port on the host.
 For example, `docker run -p 80:8080 my-image` will work because the port inside the container is 8080, and `docker run -p 80:81 my-image` won't work because the port inside the container is 81.

+> **Note:** The Istio CNI DaemonSet typically runs with `privileged: true` and `hostNetwork: true`, which may override
+> nonroot port restrictions.
+This note applies primarily if you customize the security context.

 ### No shell